jakedmtr/heart-disease-analysis/README.md

      11 thal: 1 = normal; 2 = fixed defect; 3 = reversible defect

-     12 target: diagnosis of heart disease; 0 = no disease and 1-4 = likelihood of disease, 4 being the most likely.
+     12 num: diagnosis of heart disease; 0 = no disease and 1-4 = presence of disease

+     13 hd: num attribute re-encoded to a binary format, where 0 is simply the absence of heart disease and 1 is the presence of heart disease in a patient

 ## Objectives